Mydumper & Myloader Documentation

 Requirements

-mydumper requires the following before it can be compiled:
+Mydumper requires the following before it can be compiled:

 Additionally the following packages are optional: